Tag: Luciana Berger

 The below Parliamentary question was asked by Luciana Berger on 2016-10-19.

-To ask the Secretary of State for Health, what steps he is taking to reduce the rates of premature mortality as a result of (a) suicide and (b) epilepsy experienced by people with autism.
+To ask the Secretary of State for Health, what steps he is taking to reduce the number of suicides among women with autism.

 David Mowat